Common Reasons for the Common Cold

 immune system.

-Most of us get ill after every change of season change.
+Most of us get ill after every change of season.
 Colds

 are more common in the fall and winter months.
 Cold weather itself doesn't